 Want to get involved?
-Go to our project website to learn about the project, take a short user survey, and suggest bike share station locations.
-We’ll also be discussing the bike share study and asking for citizen input during the #BikeRaleigh Forum on Thursday, April 10 at 6pm in Cobblestone Hall.
+Go to our project website to learn about the project, take a short user survey, and view the suggested bike share station location report.

 BikeRaleigh Map Version 2.0

 The BikeRaleigh Map Version 2.0 is officially available!
 Get it while it's still hot!
 Copies of the bike map can be found at the following locations, while supplies last:

 - 222 West Hargett St. at the front desk

 - Local bike shops

 The map highlights existing on-road bicycle facilities, CAT routes, the greenway system, and popular destinations.
 Also featured, is a system of preferred routes that are intended to help cyclists plan their trips.
 These routes were selected based on cyclist feedback, existing conditions, destinations, and connectivity.
 These routes may not be suitable for all experience levels, so please use caution when planning your trip.

 - Download here: BikeRaleigh Map File size is large, download time may be lengthy